powsybl/powsybl-dynawo/docs/dynamic_simulation/model-simplifiers.md

 * measuring point is energized

 ## Main connected component simplifier
-Filter equipment models in the main connected component.
+Filter injection and hvdc models in the main connected component.